Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

       # -- notifier Service Configuration
     ...
     ````
-    Things to check: first the indentation!!.. second, the "global" config is not set here; it is define at the beginning of the values file and is common for all microservices. and finnaly, we remove blanck and default configurations to get a sorter file (things removed: autoscaling, the default is false so we can ommit. nodeSelector. tolerations and affinity).
-PD: You can mantein autoscaling if you will enable it.
+    Things to check: first the indentation!!.. second, the "global" config is not set here; it is defined at the beginning of the values file and is common for all microservices. and finally, we remove blank and default configurations to get a shorter file (things removed: autoscaling, the default is false, so we can omit it. nodeSelector. tolerations and affinity).
+PD: You can keep autoscaling if you will enable it.

     * `helm/charts/automation-engine/values.yaml.tpl` This is the most important file, it contains the values that will be parsed and used to deploy the Automation-Engine application.
-Bassicaly it's the same file of values.yaml, but with the variables that will be replaced in the pipeline to deploy a production or develop environment.
+Basically it's the same file of values.yaml, but with the variables that will be replaced in the pipeline to deploy a production or develop environment.
 Let's add our new micro with the variables:
     ````
     ...
     # -- lumin-billing-report subchart specific configuration